 For The Salmon

 - Place in the heated oven and bake for 30 minutes.
-Check with a thermometer after 30 minutes to make sure the internal temperature of the thickest part of the fillet is 145 degrees.
-It may take a little longer or less, depending on the thickness of the fillet.
+Check with a thermometer after 30 minutes to ensure the internal temperature of the thickest part of the fillet is 145 degrees.
+It may take a little longer, depending on the thickness of the fillet.
 Salmon will flake with a fork when it is done.

 Excellent!!
 I made this last night and got thumbs up from my husband.
 He even said something along the lines of "I've eaten stuff like this in restaurants", he was really impressed! (not always easy, he's a foodie and loves cooking)